-This is a one-year ACGME accredited fellowship.
-This fellowship will prepare the psychiatrist to provide expert consultation on patients with medical illnesses in a wide variety of settings.
-Outpatientconsultation experiences are available in a primary care medical clinic, an HIV clinic, a vocational rehabilitation center, and with a variety of specialty medical and surgical patients.
-Inpatient consultation sites include the R. Adams Cowley Shock-Trauma Center, The Greenebaum Cancer Center, the Baltimore VA Hospital and University Hospital with its multitude of specialty services including nephrology, organ transplantation, HIV, neurology/neurosurgery, cardiology and OB/GYN.
-The fellow will have the opportunity to participate in the ambulatory psychiatry training program for internal medicine residents, as well as teach medical students and psychiatry residents.
+The University of Maryland Psychosomatic Medicine Fellowship is an ACGME accredited one-year fellowship that provides the experience and training necessary to provide consultation, liaison and treatment for patients with complex medical conditions as they occur in a wide variety of medical treatment settings.
+Outpatient consultation experiences emphasize integrated care models and include training in primary care medical clinics, HIV clinics, a vocational rehabilitation center, as well as other specialty medical and surgical clinics.
+Inpatient consultation focuses on both consultation and liaison aspects of psychiatric treatment of patients with complex medical and psychiatric conditions as they occur in a diverse tertiary treatment setting.
+Sites include the R. Adams Cowley Shock-Trauma Center, The Greenebaum Cancer Center, the Baltimore VA Hospital and the University of Maryland Medical Center with a multitude of specialty services including nephrology, organ transplantation, HIV, neurology/neurosurgery, cardiology and OB/GYN.
 The educational program consists of seminars, case conferences, and individual supervision provided for all clinical activities.
+Additionally, the fellow will have the opportunity to participate in the ambulatory psychiatry training program for internal medicine residents, as well as teach medical students and psychiatry residents.
+Research experience in conducting a systematic review and meta-analysis will be provided as part of the research curriculum.
 Completion of an approved psychiatric residency program is required.

 For more information e-mail firstname.lastname@example.org